gracepfohl/gracepfohl/README.md

 ### Hi there 👋
+## Welcome to my GitHub!
+# I am a second year computer science major and business minor at Georgia Tech.

 <!--
 **gracepfohl/gracepfohl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.